CREPIC21/businessRegistry/project_step_by_step.md

   - another one for provisioning Azure K8S using IAAC and Terraform
 - started on ansible playbook automated app deploy once server is provisioned using Terraform
   - GitHub repo: https://github.com/CREPIC21/businessregistry-ansible-playbook

+  DEVOPS TODO
+  - as we have ansible playbook created for provisioning IaC(Terraform) and deploying the app on the created infrastructure we need to add SSL features and domain name so PayPal functionality will work as expected as it relies on HTTPS protocol or we can update redirect_urls in cart.js frontend controler according to server IP(which doesn't make sense), adding domain name would be much smarter choice
+  -- we can use ansible task to do it, selecting the file and replace the values with IP address or domain name